Use resource locks to protect resources

 Recall our msftlearn-core-infrastructure-rg resource group.
 You've now got two virtual networks and a storage account in them.
 You consider these resources to be critical pieces of our Azure environment and want to ensure that they aren't mistakenly deleted.
-Apply a resource lock to the resource group to prevent the resource group and its contained resources from being deleted.
+To prevent the resource group and its contained resources from being deleted, apply a resource lock to the resource group.

-Navigate to the Azure portal in a web browser if you haven't already.
+In a web browser, navigate to the Azure portal if you haven't already.
 In the search box in the top navigation bar, search for

-In the Settings section in the left menu, select Locks.
+In the left menu, in the Settings section, select Locks.
 You should see that the resource currently has no locks.
 You'll add one.

-BlockDeletionand select a Lock type of Delete.
-Click OK.
+BlockDeletion, and select a Lock type of Delete.
+Select OK.

 You now have a lock applied to the resource group that will prevent deletion of the resource group.
 This lock is inherited by all resources within the resource group.
 You'll try to delete one of the virtual networks to see what happens.

-Go back to Overview, and click on msftlearn-vnet1 to view the resource.
+Go back to Overview, and to view the resource, select msftlearn-vnet1.

-In the Overview pane for msftlearn-vnet1, click Delete at the top, then Yes to confirm.
+In the Overview pane for msftlearn-vnet1, at the top, select Delete, then to confirm, select Yes.
 You should receive an error, stating that there is a lock on the resource preventing its deletion.

-In the Settings section in the left menu, select Locks.
+In the left menu, in the Settings section, select Locks.
 You should see here that our msftlearn-vnet1 has a lock that is inherited by from the resource group.

 Navigate back to the msftlearn-core-infrastructure-rg resource group, and bring up the Locks pane.
 You'll remove our lock so you can clean up.
-Click the ... on the BlockDeletion lock and select Delete.
+Select the ... on the BlockDeletion lock, and then select Delete.

 You've seen how resource locks can protect from accidental deletion.
-In order to delete the virtual network, you needed to remove the lock.
+To delete the virtual network, you needed to remove the lock.
 This concerted action helps ensure that you really intend to delete or modify the resource in question.

 Use resource locks to protect those key pieces of Azure that could have a large impact if they were removed or modified.
 Some examples are ExpressRoute circuits, and virtual networks, critical databases, and domain controllers.
 Evaluate your resources, and apply locks where you'd like to have an extra layer of protection from accidental actions.